 BRITISH

-The only modern (1980s) binocular you see on the open market that is obviously military is the fixed focus 7X40 AVIMO.
+The only 'recent' ex-MOD (1980s) binoculars you see on the open market that is obviously military is the fixed focus 7X40 AVIMO.
 These are usually released by the MOD (Ministry of Defence) when they are considered Beyond Economical Repair.
 If you are lucky this is because the outside is tatty, but often it is because they are out of alignment.
 This is one of the very few binoculars that cannot be re-aligned.
 Its distinctive shape makes the AVIMO instantly recognisable, even when the name has been removed.
-It is, in fact, a fairly awful binocular but I like it because it is (when in good condition) quite a good seller providing the price is reasonable.
-It is fixed focus (not auto-focus) focused on infinity providing you have normal eyesight.
-Since a high proportion of the population wear spectacles, the only option is to keep the spectacles on, and because of the badly-designed rubber eyecups you can't get your eye close enough to the eyepiece to see anything.
-Also, the unusual shape means that you have to raise your head quite high above a parapet and then you get shot - though not, I suppose, if you're merely using it for bird watching.
+It is, in fact, fairly awful binoculars but I like it because it is (when in good condition) quite a good seller providing the price is reasonable.
+It is fixed focus (not auto-focus) focused on infinity - that works providing you have normal eyesight.
+A high proportion of the population wear spectacles, and their only option is to keep their spectacles on, and because of the badly-designed rubber eyecups you can't get your eye close enough to the eyepiece to see anything.
+Also, the unusual shape means that you have to raise your head quite high above a parapet and then you get shot - though not, I suppose, if you are using it for bird watching.

-I did have (but now sold out) a very nice very lightweight 6X30 by Edna.
+I did once have a very nice very lightweight 6X30 by Edna.
 Unremarkable in appearance, completely bland, noticeable only because of its unusually good optical quality and light weight.
 Confidently described, by my suppliers, as 'military', supplied as a 'production overrun by the factory.
+I had several dozen of these, they sold quickly, I have never seen them since.

 The military have the money and the authority to order binoculars of any magnification they wish.
-They know (as does every binocular dealer and enthusiast) that the lower the power the easier it is to get good quality with a small binocular; the lower the power the brighter the image; the lower the power the wider the field of view.
-And the entire point of a binocular is to be able to see what is going on, there's no point in having binoculars so strong that you can identify the rifle held by a soldier on a distant hill but not have the field of view to see his colleagues shooting at you.
+They know (as does every binoculars dealer and enthusiast) that the lower the power the easier it is to get good quality with small binoculars; the lower the power the brighter the image; the lower the power the wider the field of view.
+And the entire point of binoculars is to be able to see what is going on, there's no point in having binoculars so strong that you can identify the rifle held by a soldier on a distant hill but not have the field of view to see his colleagues shooting at you.

-This is why the standard strength for the infantry (and the smallest and easiest binocular to carry) is 6X.
+This is why the standard strength for the infantry (and the smallest and easiest binoculars to carry) is 6X.
 And the 'powerful' binoculars used at sea (though these binoculars are always quite large) are 7X.
-They do have 10X, but a decent 10X (decent in optical quality) would be too large to hold and would be used mounted.
+They do have 10X, but a decent 10X (decent in optical quality) would be too large to hold and would be mounted on a stand.
+In WWII they used 5X on the anti-aircraft batteries, because a feature of low power is a wide angle of view - they could scan large areas of the sky very quickly, and they were still good enough quality to identify enemy planes.
+And I had a recent (captured in the first Iraq war) 'flash spotter' telescope which was 4X magnification.
+So please don't think that high magnification is best.

 WHY EYEPIECE FOCUS?